LIS-GmbH/.github/profile/README.md

 # LIS GmbH

-For more than 30 years, LIS GmbH has been offering software for private and public security.
+For more than 30 years, LIS GmbH has been offering software for private and public safety.

 A broad, consistent product range offers our users the possibility to use many processes with one system.